CQ ORTHOPAEDICS

 Ankle arthroscopy can be used as either a diagnostic procedure to look inside the joint or to treat specific problems such as loose bodies or anterior ankle impingement.

-Surgery is performed in a similar way to knee arthroscopy with 2 small incisions t allow passage of a camera and instrument.
+Surgery is performed in a similar way to knee arthroscopy with 2 small incisions to allow passage of a camera and instrument.
 You can usually go home the same day.

 ANKLE FUSION